KangCai/Feature-HELO-for-SBIR/README.md

 **Main Procedure**

 * For test images in database, use the Canny algorithm to get an edge map.
 For sketch, use a simple thresholding to get a binary representation.
+* Bound the valid image with a rectangular by removing boundary pixel with no edge.
 * Divide the image into W × W blocks.
 * Compute gradient respect to x and to y for each pixel in a block by applying Sobel masks.
 * Compute local orientations of each block.